 When it comes to mysterious places, Salem, Massachusetts, ranks among the first ones.
-But what makes this city so intriguing? and more importantly, what are the best things to do in Salem?
+But what makes this city so intriguing?
+And more importantly, what are the best things to do in Salem?

 Witchcraft, haunted places, ghost sights, and an obscure and esoteric history surround this small city on the north coast of Massachusetts, just half an hour away from Boston.

-City of Salem, Massachusetts: The Ultimate Guide
+City of Salem, Massachusetts History

 However, Salem offers so much more than just goosebumps.
 In fact, if you delve into its history, you soon find out the rich history of this city, and the old architectures alone say a lot about the beauty of the town.

 In recent years, Salem has become known as one of New England’s leading destinations for tourists who want to experience the rich history behind this enchanting city.

 Discover the best things to do and the places to visit in Salem, including why you should visit, where to stay, where to eat, tours, and more in this full guide about the city.

 You will realize how locals adapted to live their everyday life in a city with a dark reputation.

 We’ll break down the best activities in Salem based on a few types of activities such as walking tours, museums, and visiting downtown Salem.